TheTesla/HTWD-OSH-CMM-Arm/README.md

-# Open Source Coordinate Measuremnt Arm
+# Open Source Coordinate Measurement Arm

 This opensource coordinate measurement arm registers the x-, y- and z-coordinate of the pointer by reading the 5 angles of the joints.